Odegaard slams Hegerberg's World Cup absence

 She described how playing for her country had left her feeling like "a worse player" but Real Madrid midfielder Odegaard fired Hegerberg a broadside in a message on Instagram.

-"Maybe you could find something better to do than to disturb the preparations of the national team for the World Cup," said Odegaard, who spent last season on load at Vitesse.
+"Maybe you could find something better to do than to disturb the preparations of the national team for the World Cup," Odegaard, who spent last season on load at Vitesse, wrote.

 "They have qualified on behalf of our country, one of the most important things that a soccer player can experience, and they have already received enough negative pressure.